f5devcentral/f5-agility-labs-waf/docs/class3/module4 - xparent policy/lab1/lab1.rst

 Learning & Blocking & Policy Building
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Recall from Lab 1, that we used the Rapid Deployment Policy template to create our policy and we deployed it in manual learning mode.
-This means as violations and/or false positives occur, the system will make recommendations to modify the policy.
+This means as violations and/or false positives occur, the system will make recommendations to modify the policy and the admin will manually evaluate the changes.

 #.
 Navigate to **Security > Application Security >  Policy Building > Traffic Learning** and explore each of the sections under **Traffic Learning Summary**.
 #.
 You will see many Suggestions and a learning score that the system assigns based on how many times it has seen an occurence and from what source.
 You can **Accept**, **Delete**, **Ignore** or **Export**  the suggestion.
 Look very carefully at the suggested action before deciding on which action to take.